 She told us that even though the general menstrual cycle is predictable, some women have irregular menstruation as well as irregular ovulation (release of eggs from the ovaries).

 So, there is a possibility that her fertility window could overlap with her period.

 "And so, even though you are bleeding, there is a chance that you could get pregnant when having sex because you have no idea if you are still ovulating," she said.

 Therefore, always practise safe sex.

 Myth 8: Taking painkillers every time you have period cramps is bad for you

 It's common to have menstrual cramps during the first couple of days of your period.

-If natural remedies such as using a heat pack does not relieve your pain, it is definitely okay to take painkillers, such as paracetamol or over-the-counter nonsteroidal anti-inflammatory (NSAID) medications, for your period pain.
+If natural remedies such as using a heat pack does not relieve your pain, it is definitely okay to take painkillers for your period pain, such as paracetamol or over-the-counter nonsteroidal anti-inflammatory (NSAID) medications.

 It should not be shameful to take painkillers – they not only help to relieve discomfort and cause your uterus to cramp less, but can also make your period flow lighter.
 You will also feel better to carry out daily chores.

 Ask a doctor for a prescription on how to take NSAIDS safely, but most importantly, always take them after food to prevent stomach ulcers.